 Credit risk is the risk of loss due to adverse changes in a borrower's, issuer's or counterparty's ability to meet its financial obligations under contractual or agreed-upon terms.
 The nature and amount of credit risk depends on the type of transaction, the structure and duration of that transaction, and the parties involved.
 Credit risk is an integral component of the profit assessment of lending and other financing activities.
 We are exposed to credit risk through our brokerage activities, as well as our banking activities.
 Management of risk is critical to our fiscal soundness and profitability.
-Our risk management processes are multi-faceted and require communication, judgement, and knowledge of financial products and markets.
+Our risk management processes are multi-faceted and require communication, judgement and knowledge of financial products and markets.

-See the "Risk Management" section of MD&A of Part I, Item 2 of our Q3 2024 Form 10-Q, as well as any additional relevant references provided in the Road Map on page 3 of this report for our quantitative and qualitative disclosures about credit risk, including how we manage credit risk, as well as for information on our enterprise risk management program.
+See the "Risk Management" section of MD&A of Part II, Item 7 of our 2024 Form 10-K, as well as any additional relevant references provided in the Road Map on page $\underline{3}$ of this report for our quantitative and qualitative disclosures about credit risk, including how we manage credit risk, as well as for information on our enterprise risk management program.

-Refer to Note 2 - Update of Significant Accounting Policies in our Q3 2024 Form 10-Q and Note 2 - Summary of Significant Accounting Policies in our 2023 Form 10-K and any additional relevant references provided in the Road Map on page 3 of this report for a description of our accounting policies for determining past due or delinquency status, placing loans on nonaccrual status, returning loans to accrual status, estimating our allowance for credit losses, and charging off uncollectible amounts.
+Refer to Note 2 - Summary of Significant Accounting Policies in our 2024 Form 10-K and any additional relevant references provided in the Road Map on page 3 of this report for a description of our accounting policies for determining past due or delinquency status, placing loans on nonaccrual status, returning loans to accrual status, estimating our allowance for credit losses, and charging off uncollectible amounts.